 Not Using IOSS

 93% of e-commerce parcels will be affected.
-By including the new duty in IOSS, the EU is making IOSS the standard for e-commerce imports.
+With this reform, IOSS becomes the standard route for e-commerce imports into the EU.

 A Bridge to the 2028 Full Customs Reform